Local Tours—pre-registration required!

 Thursday, March 29

 12:00-2:00 pm Toxic Tour of Long Beach, led by Taylor Thomas, Research and Policy Analyst for East Yard Communities for Environmental Justice Please join us for an exploration of polluting facilities cited in environmental justice communities through a ‘Toxic Tour’.
 We will discuss environmental racism, issues of land use and zoning, and community-generated solutions, among other things.
 Tour will be by bus.
-Maximum 50 participants. $15 regular/$10 students Meet in the main lobby of the hotel, by the front door.
+Maximum 50 participants.
+Suggested donation $10 regular/$5 students.
+Meet in the main lobby of the hotel, by the front door.
 (And don’t miss the information session 10:15-11:45 am, to learn about Health Equity and Environmental Justice work in Long Beach by Building Healthy Communities and East Yard Communities for Environmental Justice)

 6:00-7:30 pm Harbor Tour of Long Beach, led by Mario Gonzalez of the Port of Long Beach See Long Beach from the sea at sunset time!
 Complimentary non-alcoholic beverages provided.
 Bring light jacket, arrive at least 10 minutes prior to sailing at Dock 2, Rainbow Harbor, next to the Aquarium of the Pacific (8-10 minute, .5 mile walk from the conference hotel).
 Free—but you must pre-register!
 Maximum 70 participants.